Freeseer/freeseer/source/contact.rst

 .. tip::

+  - To get someone's attention on IRC, mention their username

+    - Some IRC clients (like irssi) support autocompletion via the tab key
-    Shortcuts exists, such as `/j` instead of `/join`.
+  - Shortcuts exists, such as `/j` for `/join` and `/w` for `/who`
-    To block activity messages in the room: `/ignore -channels #freeseer * JOINS PARTS QUITS NICKS`.
-You can specificy more rooms by comma separating them.
+  - To block activity messages in the room: `/ignore -channels #freeseer * JOINS PARTS QUITS NICKS`

+    - You can specificy more rooms by comma separating them

 Twitter, Facebook, and Blog
 ---------------------------